Chai Tai

 ·

 (Note: this post was originally published on July 19, 2020.
-The date above reflects migration to the new platform.)
+It has since been updated with a few tweaks.)

 The Mai Tai has a very special place in my heart.
 Although the exact origin of the Mai Tai is heavily debated, there is rumor that the original Mai Tai was served at Tahiti Nui on the North Shore of Kaua'i.
-This is a bar Dave and I have been to many times, not least of all because the minister who married us plays guitar and sings there.
-(Side note: you know you've made good choices if your wedding minister plays gigs at a bar).
+This is a bar that Dave and I frequent, not least of all because the minister who married us plays guitar and sings there.

 Let's Talk Ingredients

-Here's what you'll need for this cocktail, as well as some thoughts, tips, and possible substitutions.
+Here's what you'll need for this chai rum cocktail, as well as some thoughts, tips, and possible substitutions.
 If you make any substitutions, I'd love to hear about it in the comments section below.

 • Cranberry juice